centreon/centreon-collect/perl/doc/installation/index.rst

 Installation
 ############

-Merethis recommend using its official packages from the Centreon Entreprise Server (CES) repository.
+Merethis recommends using its official packages from the Centreon Entreprise Server (CES) repository.
 Most of Merethis' endorsed software are available as RPM packages.